saitiger/Tummy-Time/README.md

 - Working on trying other models for detection and obtaining images for few-shot learning for fine-tuning.
 - Prototyping on the new fine-tuned version; the previous model incorrectly classifies some classes more than others.
 - Working on Q&A Chatbot for interacting with the dataset for Ad-hoc analysis
+- Working on denoising data using Low Pass Filter and experimenting with threshold for non-wear time.